-The recipe I used is the one on Food 52, but I had to make some adjustments since I only needed one loaf.
-If you plan on making the full batch I recommend using the original version, but this one should work well for one 9×5 inch loaf.
-Just be sure to use a 9×5 inch pan rather than an 8 1/2 by 4 1/2!
+When I first made this, I started with a recipe from Food 52 but halved it and made some adjustments.
+If you plan on making the full batch I recommend using the original version.
+Just be sure to use a 9x5 inch pan rather than an 8 ½ by 4 ½!
 I used the smaller size and the loaf baked way high up over the sides of the pan.
 These pictures are from my first loaf.
 It was misshapen, but delicious and light textured.

 - ½ cup water